yiimaker/yii2-email-templates/docs/guide/email-template-behavior.md

 ### Using

 > Your model must contain the language attribute.
 You can specify this attribute name
 > in `languageAttribute` configuration property.
-By default this property set to `language`.
+This property is set to `language` by default.

 ```php
 $model = new ActiveRecordModel();